-Because of the way sightings are found in Splunk using two saved searches (threatq_match_indicators and threatq_update_matched_indicators), their frequency must be the same if edited.
-The default frequency for both saved searches is 30 mins.
+Editability Rules: Because of the way sightings are found in Splunk using two saved searches (threatq_match_indicators and threatq_update matched_indicators), their frequency must be the same if edited.
+The default frequency for both saved searches is 30 minutes.

 Saved Searches Documentation